kunalsxngh/CRUD_project/README.md

 ## Game reviewing App
 To help me achieve the aims and requirements of this project, I will create a game reviewing web application where users are able to create, update, delete and finally read their reviews.
 User's will also be able to recomend similar games in their reviews, creating a relationship between games that already exist in the Database.

+When the user attempts to create a review, he/she will be asked to input the following:
+  * Title of the review